simranvr/Amazon-Clone/README.md

 # Amazon-Clone
-this is my second repository
+This is my second repository